What is Unity Catalog?

 In addition to the database objects and AI assets that are contained in schemas, Unity Catalog also governs access to data using the following securable objects:

-For more information about the Delta Sharing securable objects, see Share data and AI assets securely using Delta Sharing.
+For more information about the Delta Sharing securable objects, see What is Delta Sharing?.

 Granting and revoking access to database objects and other securable objects in Unity Catalog